freeCodeCamp/camper-gitter-bot/nap/data/wiki/js-for.md

-# for
-The `for` command iterates through a list of items.
+The javascript `for` command iterates through a list of items.

 ```js
 for (var i = 0; i < 9; i++) {